 When I finished my undergraduate degree in 2013, I signed up for a training and discipleship programme called Relay with Christian Unions Ireland (CUI).
 As a relatively new Christian, I was excited for the opportunity to study the Bible more deeply and get to grips with the Christian faith.
 It was a great year of growth and change for me.
 Throughout the year, I attended conferences with other Relay workers from Ireland and the UK.
 One of the talks from the last conference sticks with me.
 We were warned about disappointment.
 That disappointment would come, and that it could rock our faith.
 I didn’t want to be that person.
 I didn’t want my faith to be rocked by disappointment.

-But I have experienced disappointment – some which has been easy to get past, some which has broken me and some, though I hate to admit it, has rocked my faith…
+But I have experienced disappointment – some of which has been easy to get past, some of which has broken me and some, though I hate to admit it, that has rocked my faith…

 - There are times when I have been disappointed by myself: when I’ve let others down, things I wish I said, things I wish I hadn’t said…